J-Ramalho/industRial/docs/2_toolbox.md

 Many tools exist to do Data Analysis and Statistics with different degrees of power and difficulty such as:

 -   Spreadsheets: Excel, Libreoffice, Numbers
--   Proprietary software: Minitab, Mathlab
+-   Proprietary software: Minitab, Matlab
 -   Programming languages: Visual Basic, R, Python, Julia
 -   Databases: sqlite, postgre, mysql, mongodb